Eden: Hello Monika, thank you so much for having me here and giving me the opportunity to appear on your blog!

 The main reason is that I want to help other trans girls out there by giving them information and answers about transitioning and also, I hope to educate people about this topic, especially those who have no experience with the subject; to help them understand, accept us the way we are and let them see what we’re going through.

-Eden: Even though I’m just at the beginning, I’ve already changed a lot.
-I don’t mean only by the way that I look, but also mentally, I feel so much happier with myself, more confident and for the first time in my life I start loving my body.
+Even though I’m just at the beginning, I’ve already changed a lot.
+I don’t mean only by the way that I look, but also mentally, I feel so much happier with myself, more confident, and for the first time in my life, I’m starting to love my body.
 I also look at things differently.
 More positive and less judgmental.
+The way I view the world and people has shifted too, I'm learning to embrace both the good and bad with a new perspective.
+It’s like I’m seeing things through a lens of self-acceptance, and that’s incredibly freeing.
+Of course, there are still tough days, but the good moments really outweigh them.
+The small changes, like feeling more aligned with myself, make it all worth it.
+I’m excited to see where this journey takes me, and I’m hopeful for what’s to come.

 Monika: Could you describe your childhood?
 When did you feel for the first time that you should not be a boy or man?